UBC-CS/cpsc203/notes/week04/class4A.md

 # Class Meeting 4A

 Below are the slides from today's class embedded.
-We worked on the various data classes to define a handcraft in the [Class Activity 3B](https://us.prairielearn.com/pl/course_instance/172874/assessment/2495515) and [Class Activity 4A](https://us.prairielearn.com/pl/course_instance/172874/assessment/2495516) workspaces.
+We worked on the various data classes to define a handcraft in the [Class Activity 3B](https://us.prairielearn.com/pl/course_instance/172874/assessment/2495515) (you should finish working through these on your own) and [Class Activity 4A](https://us.prairielearn.com/pl/course_instance/172874/assessment/2495516) workspaces (we will pick up on these next class).

 <div>
 <iframe src="../../Lec07knitting2.pdf" width="100%" height="600px" frameBorder="0"> </iframe>